Plokie/gbdk-template/Readme.md

 The only input needed from you is to open the compile.bat file and change the variables
 - exportName    : The name of the exported rom
 - lccDir        : The directory to lcc.exe in GBDK2020

+For a complete recompile of everything (a cleanup), delete the directory /out/asm/ and delete src_hashes.txt